NotARobotII/Image-2-Dancing-Amongus/README.md

 # Image-2-Dancing-Amongus
 Collection of files for my batchfile dancing amongus converters 📮

+Inspired from Among-Us-Dumpy-Gif-Maker, but while that is for more stylized gifs, this is for any image you want

 If someone wants to make this work for another OS, that'd be cool

 REQUIRES IMAGEMAGICK